Arsene1872007/basketball-pipeline/README.md

 pip install -r requirements.txt
 ```

+The venv is optional `pip install -r requirements.txt` on its own works fine too, just without the isolation from other Python projects on your machine.

 `requirements.txt` lists the packages used by this project: `pandas`, `SQLAlchemy`, `schedule`, `nba_api`, `streamlit`, and `pytest`.

 ## Usage

-**1. Run the pipeline** — pulls live data and (re)creates `basketball.db` locally:
+**1. Run the pipeline**  pulls live data and (re)creates `basketball.db` locally:

 ```powershell
 python main.py
 ```

-`main.py` calls `run_pipeline()` once at startup and, when run as a script, keeps a scheduler loop running to refresh the data daily. `basketball.db` isn't committed to the repo (it's a generated artifact, listed in `.gitignore`) — this step creates it from scratch on your machine.
+`main.py` calls `run_pipeline()` once at startup and, when run as a script, keeps a scheduler loop running to refresh the data daily. `basketball.db` isn't committed to the repo (it's a generated artifact, listed in `.gitignore`) this step creates it from scratch on your machine.

-**2. View the dashboard** — reads from `basketball.db`, so run the pipeline at least once first:
+**2. View the dashboard**  reads from `basketball.db`, so run the pipeline at least once first:

 ```powershell
 streamlit run dashboard.py